Should You Consider Partial Knee Replacement?

 As more long-term data on partial knee replacement becomes available, it will further guide clinicians in counseling patients on whether UKA is the right procedure for them.
 When performed at high-volume centers with advanced surgical techniques and on the correct patient populations, partial knee replacement has the potential to be a great alternative to total knee replacement.

 If you want to learn more and discuss whether or not UKA is the right procedure for you, please contact our office.
-We’ll help you return to your health, pain-free lifestyle.
+We’ll help you return to your healthy, pain-free lifestyle.

 Dr. Stickney, a Kirkland orthopedic surgeon, is an expert in total and partial knee arthroplasty, exercise and health, and more.